tomatminceddata/FabricMonitoring/README.md

 I started this solution with these because the tenant settings are at the foundation.

 According to the official documentation, tenant settings are defined as:
+> Tenant settings enable fine-grained control over the features that are made available to your organization.
+If you have concerns around sensitive data, some of our features might not be right for your organization, or you might only want a particular feature to be available to a specific group.